Statement of the week: Thais cannot handle money

 Gerrie, be glad that many suffer from and under this syndrome.
 Many blogs were filled with less bad.

-I've read a little bit of everything here, but I don't think you can really draw a line.
-My girlfriend is more of the frugal type.
-We still have some patching work to do on her house in the countryside and she really wants to secure this “for the children”.
-When we are in Bangkok, Phuket or Pattaya and I want to eat at a restaurant, even if it is a local place where no tourists come and the prices are not too bad, she says “no darling, safe for the house”.
+I read just about everything here, but I don't think you can really draw a line.
+My girlfriend is more of the thrifty kind.
+We first have some patch work on her cottage in the countryside and she insists on securing this “for the children”.
+If we are in Bangkok, Phuket or Pattaya and I want to eat at a restaurant, even if it is a local case where no tourists come and the prices are very reasonable, she says “no darling, safe for the house”.
 She would rather buy something at a stall.
 If I can get her to eat something in a local restaurant for about 250 Baht for 2 people, she still thinks it's expensive.
-The next day we visit a temple and without much thought she takes 400 Baht from her bag for the incense sticks and the sheet of gold leaf for Buddha.
-I often let her pay the bill at a restaurant or in the store and then give her a budget for the entire week at the beginning of the week.
-If I take her to a tourist restaurant, she will easily give a tip of 100 Baht or more.
-In Isaan she gets by on 1000 Baht a week or less, if we go out, she doesn't get further than halfway through the week with 3000 Baht, of which about 1000 Baht is in tips and offerings.
+The next day we visit a temple and without much thought she takes 400 Baht out of her bag for the incense sticks and the sheet of gold leaf for Buddha.
+I often let her pay the bill at the restaurant or in the store and give her a budget for the whole week at the beginning of the week.
+If I do get her to a tourist restaurant, she will easily tip 100 Baht or more.
+In the Isaan she arrives with 1000 Baht per week or less, if we go out, she will not get further than halfway through the week with 3000 Baht, of which about 1000 Baht is in tips and offerings.
 And in the end I consider myself lucky that she still doesn't like a drink on a terrace or at the bar.
-She doesn't smoke, she doesn't drink alcohol and when she buys clothes for her or the children it rarely costs more than 200 Baht.
+She doesn't smoke, she doesn't drink alcohol and when she buys clothes for her or the children it rarely exceeds 200 Baht.
 It will be where the priorities lie, I think.

 Some Thai people cannot handle money, like the people here in the Netherlands, some people cannot handle money either